Music Performance Diploma Requirements (ATCL, LTCL & FTCL)

 • Repertoire must be selected from Trinity’s published diploma lists or submitted for approval as own-choice repertoire.

 • Any programme including own-choice pieces must be approved via Trinity’s online Programme Approvals Portal before entering the exam.
+Full programmes must be submitted for approval; own-choice works are not considered in isolation

 • Repertoire from Trinity grade or certificate syllabuses cannot be submitted as own-choice repertoire for diplomas.